chef-boneyard/inspec-aws-old/docs/resources/aws_s3_bucket.md

 Use the `aws_s3_bucket` InSpec audit resource to test properties of a single AWS bucket.

-To test properties of a multiple S3 buckets , use the `aws_s3_buckets` resource.
+To test properties of a multiple S3 buckets, use the `aws_s3_buckets` resource.

 <br>